Station building: Creation of the form

 In British railway stations, where – thanks to constant movement of trains – the exchange of passengers takes place rapidly, the practice is not to have large station buildings.
 To some extent, the railway hotel buildings (or sometimes railway board offices) serve part of the station's function.
 These structures do not reveal, however, many features of railway stations.
 The one feature that can be found in many of them worldwide is a canopy over the driveway, usually made of iron (e.g. part of the former London Victoria LBSCR station).

 Among the attributes of the station, it is difficult to identify an element more appropriate than the station clock.
 Not everyone carried a wristwatch, so it was a necessity.
 It can be placed not only inside the station building, but also as a distinctive feature of the building's facade.

 In countries not confined to the classical architectural tradition, station building designers soon began to use the theme of the clock tower, taken over from the town hall or church.
 This theme sometimes served more utilitarian purposes – there were also some water towers.
-The clock tower become particularly popular around the start of the 20th century.
+The clock tower became particularly popular around the start of the 20th century.
 Along with a covered driveway, it may be a distinguishing characteristic of railway station buildings.

-Over time, growing volumes of traffic prompted the construction of the railway stations of increasing scale.
+Over time, growing volumes of traffic prompted the construction of railway stations of increasing scale.
 More and more stations also satisfied the ambitions of the city, railway boards, and countries whose railways have had to shape an appropriate image of the country.

 Around the start of the 20th century, a trend towards the deliberate use of architectural forms which give large and high spaces, often modeled on classical forms from the Roman Empire.